Advanced Route Optimization

 If you are receiving the following error callbacks

-ERROR_MAXDISTANCE - the stops are deemed too far from the depot, please increase the following value, this value is in miles.
+ERROR_MAXDISTANCE - the stops are deemed too far from the depot for optimization.
+(Note: This error message only returns for optimization, not for ETA requests.)
+Please increase the following value.
+This value is in miles.

 ERROR_WAIT_TIME - the wait time provided exceeds the preset max threshold.
 The values below are in minutes.
 The max time allowed for break is 2 hours.
 The max time allowed for a regular stop is 30 minutes